ZoabKapoor/project-ideas/free-1.md

 Picture this: A student, sitting in her room at 12:14 PM.
 HMC's portal is open on her laptop.
 Her registration starts in a minute.
 She knows that two of the classes she wants to take have only a few seats left in them.
 The clock strikes 12:15.
 She makes a choice, and regretfully clicks the search button on the Portal.
 After a few agonizing seconds, she gets redirected back to the Portal search page.
 "You shouldn't have clicked refresh", the angry red text says.
 Confused, she navigates back to the course she wanted.
 By that time, both courses are filled up.
 She shakes her fist at the heavens and curses the Portal.

 But what if there was a better way?
 What if she could instead compile a list of her favourite classes (in order of importance) a few days earlier and send it to the registrar.
 The registrar would compile this list from all students, and then sort students into their preferred classes in order of registration time, breaking ties randomly.
-And people wouldn't have to deal with Portal deciding to crash on them randomly.
+And people wouldn't get locked out of classes they want to take because Portal decided to crash on them randomly.

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

+If we had a better course registration system, then this DSL might not be necessary at all.
+However, I believe we're under contract with the company that makes our portal, so we won't be able to switch away from it for the next few years at least.

+First, I'll talk about some of the alternative solutions to the problem, and why they're not as good (in my opinion) as a DSL.

+One way to solve this problem would be to do what the CS department did last semester by sending out a pre-registration survey to all students.
+However, one of the UX problems with the survey was that it was very verbose.
+I think writing a program in this language would be a more succint way to convey your registration intentions.
+In addition, I don't know what tools Google provides to parse the results of Google Forms, but if the results had to be manually compiled that would cost a lot of person-hours.

+Another alternative way to solve the problem would be to just have the registrar manually compile lists of people's desired classes.
+However, in a school of 800 people this would be an immensely time consuming process, and prone to user error.
+Automating the process would be much simpler, which would require people's class lists to be easily parsable.
+Having them write these lists using a particular structure (specifically, the structure of this DSL) would make the parsing job much simpler.

+Since everyone at Mudd has taken CS5 or CS42, they all have experience dealing with a small DSL (Picobot).
+I think it wouldn't be hard for people to learn how to write a program in this DSL.
+It addresses the need by allowing people to register for classes while bypassing the downsides of using the portal directly, which I think is exactly what people want.

 ### Why you?
 _What excites you about this idea?
 How did you come up with it?_

 The Portal is possibly the most hated piece of software among Mudders.
 Coming up with a better alternative would make a lot of people (including myself) a lot happier.
+One of my priorities in this final project is building something that would actually make people's lives better, and I think that building this system would make Mudders a lot less stressed about registration.

 ### Domain
 _Describe the project's domain in five words._